threeport/user-docs/docs/guides/install-threeport-aws.md

-# Install Threerpot on AWS
+# Install Threeport on AWS

 This guide provides instructions to install Threeport on [AWS Elastic Kubernetes Service](https://aws.amazon.com/eks/).
 We will spin up